akai-z/docker-varnish/README.md

 ```

 However, you have to keep in mind that, if you opt to use this approach,
-all the preset/default parameters that are already used in the image
+all the preset/default parameters that are already set in the image
 will not be included.

 And you have to make sure that
-all `varnishd` required parameters are added.
+all `varnishd` required parameters are set.

 For more details, check the following link:
 https://varnish-cache.org/docs/trunk/reference/varnishd.html